-Several of our medical services, including internal medicine, neurology and oncology, participate in clinical trials.
+Several of our medical services, including internal medicine, neurology, cardiology and oncology, participate in clinical trials.
 If you would like information about current trials and whether your pet may be eligible to participate, please contact your VHC veterinarian.

 A clinical trial is a research study in which animals with a medical condition are enrolled in a systematic manner to evaluate a promising new therapy.
 Well-designed clinical trials can answer questions about preventing, detecting and treating disease that may help animals in the future.

 Trials are designed to minimize risk to the participants, but drug trials often involve new drugs that may not have been used in companion animals, and the extent of possible toxicity is not known.
 When we are evaluating new drugs, we wish to determine whether there is any unexpected toxicity, how effective the new treatment is, the conditions in which the treatment is most effective and how the new treatment compares to the standard of care, if one exists.

 This phrase is used to describe the treatment that is most commonly used for a given condition or disease by most veterinarians in practice.
 Standard of care may be determined by past clinical trials or may be the result of opinions formed when treating animals over time.
 In the absence of good-quality, controlled clinical trials, or in the event that properly designed trials have not found a treatment that benefits the patient, there may not be a standard of care established by the veterinary community for a given disease.

 Depending on the phase of research, various questions may have been answered.
 Preclinical work may include research with cell culture or rodents, and new drugs have typically been given to healthy animals before they are offered to unhealthy animals in order to determine expected side effects and a general understanding of dose and safety.